amaan-p/MovieMix/README.md

 - I was tired of jumping between different streaming sites
 - Movies are my escape when things get tough
 - Wanted something simple that just works on laptops
+- I didn't want to deal with signing up or entering personal information just to watch a movie
 - Thought others might find it useful too

 ## 🎯 Features